Updated: Jan 17

 One of the most important things he’s learned, in fact, is that his opportunities to succeed — and fail — are almost unlimited.

-One thing he’s pretty sure he’s right about is that drone delivery services in general and Valqari’s Smart Drone Delivery Mailbox in particularly will help improve people’s lives, particularly in the age of COVID-19 and other disruptive forces.
+One thing he’s pretty sure he’s right about is that drone delivery services in general and Valqari’s Smart Drone Delivery Mailbox in particularly will help improve people’s lives.

 “If we can help people get their meals, pharmaceuticals and other essential items when they need them in a manner that’s convenient and cost effective, it will give them more time to be with family and to do the things they love doing.
 That would be a pretty great outcome.”